HantaoLou/ImmuneAgent/README.md

 3. Create a new API Key on the API Keys page
 4. Copy the API Key to your environment variables

+## Install Opencode as coding agent
+1. Download the opencode dev from github
+2. Cp the opencode dev folder to the /ImmuneAgent/agent/ dir;
+3. check the opencode server or cli setup following the guidance

 ## Quick Start

 ```python